mhersson/mpls/README.md

    all available styles in Chroma are available here.
 Default style is `catppuccin-mocha`.
 3. Has a small impact on performance, but makes sure that commands like `reflow` in Helix, does not impact the accuracy of the preview.
-Additionally, it disables `mpls'` efforts to scroll to the closest section header when editing.

 ## Configuration examples